jrawbits/VisionEval-Wiki-JR/VERPAT-Inputs-and-Parameters.md

 ### bzone_pop_emp_prop.csv

 **Population and Jobs by Place Type**: This file contains the distribution of  population and employment among the 13 place types for base and future year.
 See [this](https://github.com/gregorbj/VisionEval/wiki/VERPAT-Inputs-and-Outputs#geocsv) explanation for more infomation regarding place types.
 Each column, for each year, must sum to one (1).
 It is acceptable to have no land use (i.e. a value of 0) in certain categories.
    The yearly TAZ employment and population totals were summed by the 13 place type and then scaled to total one for both employment and population.
-The growth between the base and the future years in population and employment to each of the 13 place types is captured by the rows containing future years.
-The discussion of the population and jobs by place type input below describes how to allocate existing land use to the 13 place types.
+The allocation of growth between the base and the future years in population and employment to each of the 13 place types is captured by the rows containing future years.
+The discussion of the population and jobs by place type input above describes how to allocate existing land use to the 13 place types.
 A similar approach can be used to allocate expected growth from spatial planning resources such as TAZ or Census Block Group level forecasts to the place types.
    Here is a snapshot of the file:

 | Geo   | Year | Pop  | Emp  |